 Let me illustrate with an example.
-So assume on December 1, 2018 I was lifting boxes onto a conveyer belt.
+So assume on December 1, 2018 I was lifting boxes at Amazon onto a conveyor belt.
 As I was lifting box number #200 I felt a sharp pain in my lower back.
 I finished out my shift.
 I went home, iced my lower back, took ibuprofen.
 The next day I called off sick and went to urgent care.
 At urgent care the attending doctor did an exam of my lower back.
 He poked, prodded, and had me do some different movements.
 He also took a history, basically a description of how I injured my back.
 Based upon his history and exam, he diagnosed me with a lumbar sprain.

 To you and me, it seems pretty that the lifting of box #200 caused my lumbar sprain.
 The BWC will likely do a physician file review, and that physician may also connect the dots.
 But if the file review does not connect the dots, you will need a doctor to explicitly say and explain “the lumbar sprain was directly caused by Kip lifting box #200 at work, lifting a box from the ground in the manner described by Kip would likely result in a lumbar sprain.”

 This is a pretty simple example.
 Frankly the BWC physician file review would probably find the connection for us.
 But I see problems arise where the mechanism of injury is not described or documented well in the initial ER or Urgent Care records, or the mechanism of injury described in one document is different from another document.
-In these cases we would likely go to the injured workers BWC doctor, present the various pieces of information, and ask the BWC doctor to express his expert medical opinion.
+In these cases we would likely go to the injured workers Ohio workers compensation doctor, present the various pieces of information, and ask the BWC doctor to express his expert medical opinion.
 The employer or BWC may have their own doctor’s expert medical opinion which contradicts our own, but without our doctor’s opinion connecting the mechanism of injury to the diagnosed conditions, the hearing is already lost before it begins.

-Even if you are the nicest, most compelling, hardest working injured worker, and you bring the hearing officer to tears during your hearing, if you still do not have a connection between the mechanism of injury and the diagnosed condition, the hearing officer will have no other option but to deny your claim.
+Even if you are the nicest, most compelling, hardest working injured worker, and you bring the Ohio Workers Compensation hearing officer to tears during your hearing, if you still do not have a connection between the mechanism of injury and the diagnosed condition, the hearing officer will have no other option but to deny your claim.

 You receive the industrial commission order in the mail denying your claim.
 You freak out, and you decide to then get an attorney.
 Your attorney then has to scramble to communicate with your BWC doctors to get the supporting documentation.